-For nearly 30 years, the LORENZ Stiftung (LORENZ Foundation) has been deeply involved in helping people in need.
+For 30+ years, the LORENZ Stiftung (LORENZ Foundation) has been deeply involved in helping people in need.
 Its activities focus primarily on disabled and elderly people who are lonely or in need of care.
 A particularly important topic for the foundation is inclusion; to show that everyone benefits when we all work together.

 Another focus of the foundation is the exchange of knowledge through the LORENZ Podium.
 At these events, prominent speakers and panelists exchange their views on current topics in a relaxed atmosphere in front of an audience of invited guests.